JimmyAllDay/udacity-front-end-developer-project-4-natural-language-processing-tool/README.md

 5. Go to localhost:8080 in your browser

-6. You can now type a phrase or sentence into the input field The Meaning Cloud API will return an analysis of the phrase to the UI
+6. You can now type a phrase or sentence into the input field The Meaning Cloud API will return an analysis of the phrase to the UI.
+Try copying and pasting text from a new article or blog post.

 The project includes a service worker that will make the UI available in the browser after the node server is stopped